 For all AU team members working in any of our facilities, it is important that you practise social distancing by keeping at least six feet (or the length of a bicycle) from others, wearing a mask at all times (except when working alone in an office, a safely distanced cubicle, or if a barrier is in place), and washing your hands often.

-If an area requires additional cleaning please submit a service request through the Facilities and Services request form.
+If an area requires additional cleaning or you need additional wipes, please submit a service request through the Facilities and Services request form.
 For urgent requests, please email email@example.com or phone 780-675-6349.

 The facilities team will address all requests for providing sanitary wipes for personnel space as requested and/or arrange for contracted janitorial services to be dispatched depending on the reported situation.